fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * Django version 3.2 documentation available at https://docs.djangoproject.com/en/3.2/.
 Django is the full-stack framework technology used to develop this project.

-* Cloudinary Documentation available at https://cloudinary.com/documentation.
+* Cloudinary documentation available at https://cloudinary.com/documentation.
 Cloudinary has been used as the remote persistent storage for media and static files on this project.

 * Bootstrap version 5.3 documentation available at https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 Bootstrap has been used throughout this project to create page styles and components.

+* jQuery documentation available at https://jquery.com/. jQuery has been used for event handling and DOM manipulation including to aid responsivness.

+* fontpair information on font styles and pairings at https://www.fontpair.co/.

+* Google Fonts documentation available at https://fonts.google.com/.
+Google Fonts has been used to import The Bubblegum Sans and the Quicksand font styles.

+* w3schools information on the matchMedia() js method at https://www.w3schools.com/jsref/met_win_matchmedia.asp.

+* w3schools information on using the addEventListener() js method to attach the "resize" event on the window object at https://www.w3schools.com/jsref/event_onresize.asp.

 ### 11.2 Credits

 * Hero Image by Pixabay and taken from pixels.com: https://www.pexels.com/photo/man-surfing-on-waves-390051/.

+* Surf Lessons photo by Elle Hughes and taken from pixels.com: https://www.pexels.com/photo/group-of-people-carrying-surfboards-1549196/

+* Gear Hire photo by Monica Silvestre and taken from pixels.com: https://www.pexels.com/photo/yellow-and-red-surfboards-near-blue-calm-body-of-water-699955/

 * Image size and format adjusting by Reduce Images: https://www.reduceimages.com/